jangroth/aws-certification-notes/devops-engineer-professional.md

 * Allow real-time delivery of log events
 * Can create subscription filter for *Lambda*, *Elasticsearch*, *Kinesis Data/Firehose* (not supported from console)
   * Only Kinesis Stream supports cross-account
+    * Need to establish *log data sender* and *log data recipient*.
+    * The log group and the destination must be in the same AWS region.
+However, the AWS resource that the destination points to can be located in a different region.

 ##### AWS-Managed Logs